sreepoojitha317/AI_Response-_Validation_System_with_Hallucination_Detection-/README.md

 The column names are case-sensitive.
 Please use lowercase letters exactly as specified.

-Using different column names such as Question, Answer, Context, q, a, or c will cause the Batch Evaluation to fail.
+Using different column names such as Question, Answer, Context, or anything will cause the Batch Evaluation to fail.
 ---

 ## Objectives